Tanzania profile - Timeline

 2010 September - President Kikwete says construction of highway through Serengeti game reserve will go ahead, despite criticism from environmental experts.

 2011 January - Two killed as police try disperse demonstrators demanding release of Chadema opposition party leader Freeman Mbowe, detained ahead of a rally against government corruption.

-2011 July - British arms and aircraft firm BAE Systems admits setting up sham compensation arrangements worth £8m for the sale of an overly-complex air-traffic control system to Tanzania in 1999, and agrees to pay Tanzania £30m in compensation.
+2011 July - British arms and aircraft firm BAE Systems admits setting up sham compensation arrangements worth £8m for the sale of an overly-complex air-traffic control system, and agrees to pay Tanzania £30m in compensation.

-2012 March - The Statoil and Exxon Mobil oil exploration companies make the biggest offshore discovery yet of gas reserves off the coast of Tanzania.
-The Zafarani field is close to the region off the coast of Mozambique where even larger deposits of gas are being developed by Anadarko and ENI.
+2012 March - The Statoil and Exxon Mobil oil exploration companies make major discovery of gas reserves off the coast of Tanzania.

 2012 May - President Jakaya Kikwete sacks six ministers after the inspector of public finances notes the "rampant misuse of funds" in at least seven ministries.
 The ministers of finance, energy, tourism, trade, transport and health lose their jobs.